Study Abroad Program Overview

 .
 The housing is arranged by UCEAP's partner in Paris and Strasbourg, the Institute for Field Education (IFE).
 More information on housing.

 From day trips in the surrounding regions to fun excursions within the city, you can explore this beautiful city on the German border, and come to understand its historical and cultural context.
-Sample activities include a guided tour of the Council of Europe, exploring the cities monuments, art museums, and waterways, and sampling local specialties like Flammekueche.
+Sample activities include a guided tour of the Council of Europe, exploring the city's monuments, art museums, and waterways, and sampling local specialties like Flammekueche.
 Sample day trips may take you to Colmar, Nancy, and Reims.

 UCEAP students are supported by UC’s network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 In Strasbourg, local staff at the Institute for Field Education (IFE) provide assistance with your academic program, housing, safety, and other issues.
 The UCEAP Study Center in Paris provides additional support.